PLSC 102 International Relations in an Age of Globalization

 There will be daily readings worth 40 points.
 Each of the students will report once on a short reading assignment on class days.
 Students are to read one or two chapter sections summarizing the most significant or revealing points in the day's readings.

-There will be a term project worth 200 points Each student will also write a paper of approximately 3000 words (or about 12 double-spaced typewritten pages) analyzing one aspect of world politics.
+There will be a term project worth 200 points.
+Each student will also write a paper of approximately 3000 words (or about 12 double-spaced typewritten pages) analyzing one aspect of contemporary government in one of the political systems explored.
 Students should choose their topic in consultation with the instructor.
-The completed paper will be due by November 26.
+The completed paper will be due by November 29.

 The following schedule will be strictly observed:

 Plagiarism: Students of this university are called upon to know, to respect, and to practice a high standard of personal honesty.
-Plagiarism is a serious for of violation of this standard.
+Plagiarism is a serious form of violation of this standard.
 Plagiarism is the appropriation for gain of ideas, language, or work of another without sufficient public acknowledgement that the material is not one’s own.
-Plagiarism on the part of a student in academic work or dishonest examination behavior will result in failure and will be reported to the Office of the Director.
+Plagiarism on the part of a student in academic work or dishonest examination behavior will result in failure and will be reported to the Office of the Dean of Academic Affairs.

 Examinations: There will be two examinations (Midterm: essay, with some choice--1 of 3, e.g.; Final: 10 short answer essays).
 The Midterm exam will be worth 200 points, the final will be worth 400 points.